Can you and your loved ones answer these questions?

 4. Is there someone you trust whom you’ve appointed to advocate on your behalf when the time is near?

 5. Have you completed any of the following: written a living will, appointed a health care power of attorney, or completed an advance directive?

 This Thanksgiving holiday, consider printing out this one slide and leaving it on a table or countertop where your loved ones will see it.
-If they want to engage with the questions, be ready for a meaningful conversation about the end of life.
+It could spark a conversation that otherwise would not happen.